TechieEarnie/AzureCloud-SOC-Honeynet/README.md

 In terms of the "BEFORE" metrics, all resources were initially set up and made available on the internet.
 The Virtual Machines were configured with Network Security Groups and built-in firewalls that were completely open to all traffic, while all other resources were deployed with public endpoints that were easily accessible from the internet.
 Private Endpoints were not needed due to the nature of the deployment.

-For the "AFTER" metrics, Network Security Groups were hardened by blocking ALL traffic with the exception of my admin workstation, and all other resources were protected by their built-in firewalls as well as Private Endpoint
+Concerning the "AFTER" metrics, the Network Security Groups underwent rigorous hardening procedures by allowing ONLY authorized traffic to pass through, specifically from my admin workstation.
+Furthermore, all other resources were fortified by their built-in firewalls and additional security measures were put in place, including Private Endpoints that ensured secure access.

 ## Attack Maps Before Hardening / Security Controls
 ![NSG Allowed Inbound Malicious Flows](https://i.imgur.com/1qvswSX.png)<br>